Last Updated on January 28, 2023 by Lori Geurin

 Finally, to truly take care of your feet and keep them healthy and functioning well, you need to look after your entire body.
 For example, regular exercise will strengthen the muscles in your feet.
 And eating protein can help repair damage to your aching muscles.

-Taking probiotics not only helps your gut but allows you to digest essential nutrients you need for every part of your body, including your feet.
+Taking probiotics helps your gut and allows you to digest essential nutrients you need for every part of your body, including your feet.
 A healthy lifestyle focused on clean eating full of leafy greens, healthy fats, nuts, and seeds will keep your entire body revitalized, from your head to your toes.

 What tips do you have for pampering tired feet?